What is the difference between SMT and SMD For An Electronic Manufacturer?

 SMT and SMD at Levison Enterprises

 You’ll also find many SMDs at Levison Enterprises.
 We aren’t only about being efficient with production time.
-We are also interested in making the most of every board and component we product on your behalf.
+We are also interested in making the most of every board and component we produce on your behalf.
 If we can cut down on the materials needed for your project by using an SMD, then that is what we want to do.
+So really the argument of SMD vs SMT isn't really valid, both have their place in PCB assembly.

 Levison Enterprises always aims for the best quality and efficiency, which makes the use of SMT and SMDs a no-brainer.
 Let’s talk about how we can work together, using these tools, to bring a high-quality product to you.